ATHLETIC HANDBOOK

 ATHLETIC AND EXTRA-CURRICULAR ACTIVITY GUIDELINES

-According to the Illinois Elementary School Association (I.E.S.A.) guidelines, a student participating in athletics must be passing in all subject areas in order to participate in any I.E.S.A. sponsored activity.
-The following list of guidelines is an attempt to ensure the I.E.S.A. rules are followed.
+According to the Illinois High School Association (I.H.S.A.) guidelines, a student participating in athletics, music, or art must be passing in all subject areas in order to participate in any I.H.S.A. sponsored activity.
+The following list of guidelines is an attempt to ensure the I.H.S.A. rules are followed.

-1. Student eligibility is determined from grades accumulated during the semester grading period and is cumulative.
+1. For IESA participants, student eligibility is determined from grades accumulated during the 9-week grading period and is cumulative.

-2. Eligibility is based on weekly TeacherEase grade up-dates.
+2. Eligibility is based on weekly TeacherEase grade up-dates and is determined at noon the last day of student attendance each school week.

-5. It is the responsibility of the coach to inform the student and parents of the ineligible status of the athlete.
+6. It is the responsibility of the coach/sponsor to inform the student and parents of the ineligible status of the athlete.

-7. When a new quarter begins, so does the period of eligibility.
+8. When a new semester session begins, so does the period of eligibility.

 MT.
 PULASKI CUD #23 - ATHLETIC CODE